sarzz2/servit/README.md

 poetry install
 ```

-### 3. Create a `.env` file in the root directory and add the following environment variables:
+### 3. Create a `.env` file in the root directory and add the following environment variables(check .env.example for full variable list):

 ```bash
 SECRET_KEY=your-secret-key